 As workforces become more dispersed and mobile, effective communication can be a real challenge.
-Here are eight reasons why meeting that challenge is more important than ever, as well as some excellent ideas for an initiating effective internal communications plan.
+Here are eight reasons why meeting that challenge is more important than ever.

 Despite the proliferation of enterprise communication platforms in today’s workplace, when it comes to internal communication the goal remains as always: the effective and timely dissemination of crucial information to the most relevant audience within an organization.
 As Alan Lepofsky, principal analyst at Constellation Research points out, “Email, chat, blogs, wikis, social networks, and iterative group chats like Slack.
 We’ve gone far more mobile than we ever were and far more cloud than before.
 But these haven’t fundamentally changed the way we discover, create, and share ideas.”